Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 In JavaScript, Objects are variables that contain a collection of values, with each value written as key:value pair.
 Notably, these key:value pairs are known as properties (W3schools.com, 2015c).

+###  Creating objects

-Objects can be declared in two ways by either 'object literal' syntax or using 'object constructor' syntax (Md.
+Objects can be declared in several ways by either 'object literal' syntax or using 'object constructor' syntax (Md.
 Abu Talha, 2018).
-Examples of both approaches are show below:
+Examples of several approaches are show below:

 ```js
 //Object literal